-Note For specific policies applicable to students enrolled in online degrees and certificates, please visit the individual program websites.
+Note For specific policies and cost information applicable to students enrolled in online degrees and certificates, please visit the individual program websites.

 Academic and Financial Dates and Deadlines